handracs2007/sites/blog/grpcmtlsgo/index.md

   rpc SayHello(HelloRequest) returns (HelloResponse);
 }
 ```
 For further reference on the protobuf configuration, you can refer [here](https://developers.google.com/protocol-buffers/docs/proto3){:target=_blank}.
 That's it for the proto file.
-We will continue with developing both client and server application.
+We will continue with developing both client and server applications.
 We will be using Go for the development.

 ---
 #### Develop gRPC server